Skip to main content

 National adaptation

-We have calculated the risk of cardiovascular disease using the NORRISK 2 score.
-This is based on the Norwegian national context.
-We have not used WHO’s risk score (WHO/International society of hypertension risk prediction chart).
+We have calculated the risk of cardiovascular disease using the NORRISK 2 score, which is based on the Norwegian context.
+We did not use WHO’s risk score (WHO/International Society of Hypertension risk prediction chart).
 NORRISK 2 and WHO’s risk score are based on many of the same risk factors.
-The scores differ from each other in some areas; NORRISK 2 is in addition based on heart disease in the family and also includes HDL cholesterol, on the other hand, diabetes is not included in the NORRISK 2 risk score.
+The scores differ in some areas; NORRISK 2 additionally includes family history of heart attacks and HDL cholesterol but does not include diabetes in the risk score.

-We have provided data on the proportion receiving drug therapy to prevent cardiovascular disease.
-We do not have data on the proportion receiving preventative counselling.
+We have provided numbers on the proportion receiving drug therapy to prevent cardiovascular disease.
+We do not have data on the proportion receiving preventive counselling.

-WHO has defined preventative drug therapy as including medications that reduce blood sugar, cholesterol and blood pressure, as well as medications that reduce the blood’s ability to clot, e.g. Albyl-E. The Tromsø Study does not provide data on the reported use of medications that reduce the blood’s ability to clot.
-We have therefore supplemented data from the Cardiovascular Registry and the Norwegian Prescription Database on the use of preventative anti-clotting medications by patients who have been admitted with heart attacks or strokes.
+The WHO has defined preventive drug therapy as including medications that lower blood glucose, cholesterol and blood pressure, as well as medications that reduce the blood’s ability to form clot, e.g., acetylsalicylic acid.
+The Tromsø Study does not provide data on the reported use of medications that reduce the blood’s ability to form clots.
+We have therefore supplemented with data from the Norwegian Cardiovascular Disease Registry and the Norwegian Prescription Database on the use of clot-preventive medications in patients who have been admitted with heart attack and/or stroke.